MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Methods

 \subsubsection{Adversarial Loss}

-The loss function for the generator is implicit as it learns based on discriminators performance during training.
+The loss function for the generator is implicit as it learns based on discriminators' performance during training.
 On the other hand, the discriminator is updated by minimizing the adversarial loss function as given below:

 The idea is to minimize this objective function so that $D$ be as confused as possible to distinguish between real and generated PET images to help $G$ generate increasingly realistic PET scans.
-However, due to the intricate nature of medical images, only adversarial loss cannot be sufficient to generate high quality scans that have same uptake as real PET scans.
-To mitigate this, we propose to incorporate additional terms in the loss function that penalize loss of detail to enhance the quality of synthesized scans as described below.\\
+However, due to the intricate nature of medical images, only adversarial loss cannot be sufficient to generate high-quality scans that have the same uptake as real PET scans.
+To mitigate this, we propose to incorporate additional terms in the loss function that penalizes loss of detail to enhance the quality of synthesized scans as described below.